Write your CV & Cover Letter

 Visual Impact - Layout is Critical

-- CV should be easy to read; it should present the important facts about you clearly.
+- A CV should be easy to read; it should present the important facts about you clearly.
 Research tells us that an item of advertising material has about a second and a half in which to attract the reader’s attention.
 Try the arm’s length test - hold your CV at arm’s length and see what kind of an impression it makes.

 - Place the most relevant information first because CVs are often not read from beginning to end.